projectmesa/mesa/testing.md

 ###Summary
-Checking if vale reacts to the use of the term agent.
+Checking if vale reacts to the use of the term agent in md files.